Arcenciel: Youth empowerment

 Youth Support helps at risk youth develop their emotional, social and psychological capacities.

-Through the rainbow club network that spreads throughout arcenciel centers, the program offers a wide range of activities, essential to youth empowerment: sports and recreation, arts and culture, education.
+The program offers a range of activities, essential to youth empowerment: sports and recreation, arts and culture, education.

-Established in 2001, cirquenciel became the first circus school in Lebanon and the Middle east.
+Established in 2001, cirquenciel became the first circus school in Lebanon.
 It promotes intercultural dialogue and help at risk youths reintegrate educational and professional paths.

 Arcenciel USA

-Arcenciel USA, is a nonprofit organization providing a bridge for US based individuals, institutions, and corporations to connect with and support Lebanon’s most underprivileged and marginalized communities, regardless of religion, political affiliation or nationality.
-Through fundraising efforts and additional programs, arcenciel USA supports at risk communities in Lebanonby focusing on youth empowerment, mobility and health, sustainable agriculture and environment, responsible tourism and social support.
+Arcenciel USA, is a nonprofit organization providing a bridge for US based individuals, institutions, and corporations to support Lebanon’s underprivileged and marginalized communities, regardless of religion, political affiliation or nationality.

 Arcenciel France

 Arcenciel France consults and recruits for Lebanon through academic and professional trainings.
-Teachers and trainers specialized in social entrepreneurship help guide enterprise and sustainable development in the broader Mediterranean region.